-Say: There are some foods that we need to take extra care with when it comes to food safety.
-These are called time/temperature control for safety or TCS foods, or sometimes potentially hazardous foods, or PHF.
+There are some foods that require extra care in addition to the four essential food safety rules.
+These are called time/temperature control for safety (TCS) foods, or sometimes potentially hazardous foods (PHF).
 These are foods on which pathogens grow well.
 By controlling time and temperature, the growth of pathogens can be limited.

-Say: The following foods are considered TCS foods:
+The following foods are considered TCS foods:

-- Dairy foods, such as milk, cheese, and yogurt
+- Milk, cream, yogurt, cheese, and other dairy foods

 - Cut melons

 - Raw sprouts

 - Eggs

 - Sliced tomatoes and cut leafy greens

 - Soy products, such as tofu

 - Cooked vegetables and fruits

 - Cooked rice and other cooked grains

 - Meat, poultry, fish, and shellfish

-- Untreated garlic and oil mixtures
+Untreated garlic and oil mixtures